-Penal Law 485: Copies of the law and procedures for investigation and reporting as well as referral support information is contained in the annual "Your Guide to Personal Safety" report to the community for further definitions of all-bias related offenses.
-This document is available at the University Police Web site www.oswego.edu/administration/policy and in hard copy at University Police, deans' offices, Judicial Affairs and various other locations on campus.
+Penal Law 485: Copies of the law and procedures for investigation and reporting as well as referral support information is contained in the annual "Annual Security and Fire Safety Report" report to the community for further definitions of all-bias related offenses.
+This document is available at the University Police Web site oswego.edu/police/annual-report and in hard copy at University Police, deans' offices, Judicial Affairs and various other locations on campus.